jcdarwin/wildcard/README.md

 As our cert is self-signed, we need to add it to Keychain Access and tell Mac OS that it can trust it.

+Presuming you're on a Mac, this can be done at the command line using a command such as the following:

+	sudo security add-trusted-cert -d  -k /Library/Keychains/System.keychain ./certs/example.com.crt

+Or, if you'd like to do it the long way:

 	open /Applications/Utilities/Keychain\ Access.app ./certs/example.com.crt

 The cert should be visible in the `Certificates` category in the `login` keychain.